Hector Zazou

+Ryuichi Sakamoto, Jane Siberry, Björk, David Sylvian and Suzanne Vega.

+His collaboration with singer Bibaye on 1983's album Noir et blanc fused African music with electronica.

+He kept on exploring and mixing music genres with world music through his solo projects: his 1994 album Songs from the Cold Seas was critically acclaimed and garnered media attention in the US upon release.

 Biography

+Pierre Job was born in a "pieds-noirs" family (French citizens living in Algeria when Algeria was still a French colony - his father was French and his mother was Spanish).
+His father was a teacher.
+In 1962 his family moved to Marseille, France.

-Zazou first came to international attention as part of the ZNR duo with Joseph Racaille, where both played electric keyboards.
+He chose the name Hector Zazou, when he first came to international attention as part of ZNR, a duo with Joseph Racaille, where both played electric keyboards.
 Their 1976 debut album Barricade 3 was notable for its "strong Satie influence, stripped to minimal essentials, everything counts".

-Long-time collaborators include trumpeter Mark Isham; guitarist Lone Kent; cellist and singer Caroline Lavelle; trumpeter Christian Lechevretel, who has appeared on all of Zazou's albums after Sahara Blue; clarinetist and flutist Renaud Pion, who has appeared on all of Zazou's albums since Les Nouvelles Polyphonies Corses; drummer Bill Rieflin; and Japanese recording artist Ryuichi Sakamoto.
+Zazou's Long-time collaborators included trumpeter Mark Isham; guitarist Lone Kent; cellist and singer Caroline Lavelle; trumpeter Christian Lechevretel, who appeared on all of his albums after Sahara Blue; clarinetist and flutist Renaud Pion, who appeared on all of his albums since his record production work with Les Nouvelles Polyphonies Corses in 1991.
+He also often worked with drummer Bill Rieflin and Japanese recording artist Ryuichi Sakamoto.

-His discography demonstrates his affinity for cross-cultural collaborations, and incorporated modern techniques and sounds in re-recordings of traditional material.
-He was influenced by Peter Gabriel's album Passion: Music for The Last Temptation of Christ in his fusion of musical polarities (traditional and modern, electronic and acoustic) on his own album Les Nouvelles Polyphonies Corses.
+His discography demonstrated his affinity for cross-cultural collaborations, and incorporated modern techniques and sounds in re-recordings of traditional material.